 - Bathing Suit

 Bra-wearing canoeists: I have recently discovered Merino Wool sports bras and I cannot recommend them enough.
 Supportive enough for long days paddling and portaging, but dry as quickly as a bathing suit.
-I have this pair and this pair.
+I have this one from Smartwool and this one from Patagonia.

 - Sleeping Pad (low R-value is fine)